-Wilderness Fly Fishing Float Trips Through The Black Canyon of the Gunnison Gorge
+Wilderness Fly Fishing Float Trips through the Black Canyon of the Lower Gunnison River

 A float through the steep walled Gunnison Gorge is recognized as one of the top fly-fishing trips in the lower 48.
 This National Conservation Area lies just downstream of the Black Canyon of the Gunnison National Park and features spectacular scenery, interesting geology, sightings of varied wildlife, and most importantly, excellent fly fishing for rainbow and brown trout.
 The “Gunny Gorge” offers fly anglers the opportunity to hook into trophy brown and rainbow trout over 20 inches while experiencing the natural beauty of the Gunnison River.
 Colorado Parks and Wildlife routinely conducts fish shocking surveys that show the Gunnison River to hold more fish per mile than any other river in the state.
 The 2011 data demonstrated more than 10,000 fish per mile.
 The occasional sighting of bighorn sheep, mule deer, river otters and eagles will heighten your appreciation for this unique resource.